Student Research Opportunities in Physics

 Medical Physics

 Sometimes we want to know the composition of an object without destroying it.
-At WSU we use x-ray fluorescence (XRF) to measure the amount of gold, silver, tin, copper or lead within an object.
-Our system is optimized for the measurement of lead, and students have measured the lead level of jewelry, pottery, faculty coffee mugs, eagles, and most important, bone lead levels for people living in Utah.
+At Weber State, we use X-ray fluorescence (XRF) to measure the amount of gold, silver, tin, copper, or lead within an object.
+Our system is optimized for the measurement of lead, and students have measured the lead level of jewelry, pottery, faculty coffee mugs, eagles, and, most importantly, bone lead levels for people living in Utah.
 In addition to experimental research in the lab, students have done reading projects in all areas of medical physics: medical imaging, cancer treatment, nuclear physics, ocean physics, and more!

 Science Education Research